History and development

 - Adjustment Layers

 This is a handy Photoshop feature that allows us to alter tones or apply colors to a photo, while keeping the originality of an image in its place.
-For instance, imagine what an image would look like with a purple sky.
+For instance, imagine what an image would look like with a certain element removed from it or a purple sky added in.
 Go wild with your imagination and modify the hue and color on your image’s elements by inserting top layers to them, rather than making an overall change.
 The best aspect of this feature is that any change can be totally reversed while the remaining photo will remain in its original state.
 The ‘Adjustment Layers’ feature is a black and white icon present at the bottom of the panel for Layers.

 - Healing Brush